leonwu127/bloggerQinQin/README.md

 - Site metadata in `gatsby-config.js`
 - Site layout in `src/components/layout.js`
-- Page templates in `src/components/blogPost.js`
+- Page templates in `blog.old/blogPost.js`
-- Add new pages in `src/pages/`
+- Archived pages such as `blog.old/about.js`